sekika/swrcfit/README.md

 ## Preparation of setting file

 When setting file is specified, it is read before calculation starts.
 A sample setting file is included in the package as `setting.txt`.
-The file is as follows and it is the default setting of the program; when setting file is not specified, these default setting is used.
+The file starts as follows and it is the default setting of the program; when setting file is not specified, these default setting is used.
 Therefore, if you specify a file with only "mode = 2" written as a setting file, other parameters are set as default values.

 ```
 # Setting